What comes to mind when you think of self-care?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Why you shouldn’t feel guilty
+Why you shouldn’t feel guilty about self-care

 The toll of chronic stress